ChristerNilsson/Lab/2020/008-LatticeMultInteractive/README.md

 * Draw the multiplicands
 * Calculate all digit * digit values inside the rectangle
 * Tens goes to the upper left corner of each cell
-* Units goes to the lower right corner
+* Ones goes to the lower right corner
 * Sum the diagonals, start with lower right corner
 * The bottom line will contain the result
 * The line above the bottom line contains the carries